Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 3. Choose Your Patio Paver

-From flagstone to concrete pavers and beyond, you can choose from a wide variety of patio pavers based on material, color or shape.
-Choose a material for your patio that complements the fire pit, the surrounding landscape and your personal style.
+From flagstone to concrete pavers and beyond, you can choose from a wide variety of patio pavers based on material, color, or shape

-For example, if you want a uniformed look, you can match your stone fire pit with patio pavers made of flagstone.
+For example, if you want a uniform look, you can match your stone fire pit with patio pavers made of flagstone.

-If you want your fire pit to be the focal point of your hardscape project, you can utilize two different pavers in contrasting colors, using one as an accent border to draw the eye toward the fire pit.
+If you want your fire pit to be the focal point of your hardscape project, you can utilize two different pavers in contrasting colors, using one as a border to draw the eye to the fire pit.

 4. Plan the Seating Area